Abdu-trhabat/sv-test/c/uthash-2.0.2/README.txt

 I put the instrumentation code I added to create these tasks under the same license for convenience.
 The version of uthash in these benchmarks is (the tag) 2.0.2

+For the nondeterministic verification tasks I simply added some nondeterminism to the basic version of test{1,2,3,4,5}.c, these are also put under the 1-clause BSD license for convenience.
+This results in 54 additional tasks that should be a bit harder to solve.